moonbitlang/moonbit-course/course12/lecture_en.md

 }
 ```

 Next, let's define methods for addition and multiplication, using the derivative rules to directly calculate derivatives.
 For example, the value of the sum of two functions $f$ and $g$ is the sum of their values, and the derivative is the sum of their derivatives, as shown in line 4.
-For the product of two functions $f$ and $g$, the value is the product of their values, and the derivative is as introduced before: $f * g' + g * f'$.
+For the product of two functions $f$ and $g$, the value is the product of their values, and the derivative is as introduced before: $f \times g' + g \times f'$.
 In this way, we directly calculate the derivatives without creating any intermediate data structures.

 ```moonbit
 fn Forward::op_add(f : Forward, g : Forward) -> Forward { {